Justice-Udehegbunam/100-days-of-code/node-js-course/readme.md

 - Because of its strong demand even in todays market
 - because of its non-blocking I/O
 - I need it for my interactive comments section app

+Essentially every file you create is basically a module in node.js with its own scope just like how a function is given its own scope